 Volunteer RR soybeans can occasionally be a problem in RR corn production systems.
 Generally, volunteer crops are more difficult to control than planted crops.
-The following sequential program should be considered for the control of RR soybeans in RR corn:
+Table 12 shows a sequential program that should be considered for the control of RR soybeans in RR corn:

-Table 3.
+Table 12.
 Suggested Herbicide Program for RR Soybeans in RR Corn.

-Preemergence Postemergence Atrazine Glyphosate + dicamba or Sandea/Profine
+Preemergence Postemergence Atrazine Glyphosate + dicamba 1 or Sandea/Profine 1 Various formulations of dicamba are registered for use in field corn.
+Refer to specific product

-Various formulations of dicamba are registered for use in field corn.
+1Various formulations of dicamba are registered for use in field corn.
 Refer to specific product labels for rates, timings, and off-target movement prevention.